jbd0101/happyscribe-client/README.md

 ```

 ### nota bene
-all the functions sends you back a parsed json (array) with the response of the api.
+all the functions send you back a parsed json (array) with the response of the api.

 ### some Ruby please !
 create an instance: